 - Offering patients frequent sponge baths.
 These might be more effective and inflict less discomfort than simply wiping with a towel after each use.

-Other common causes that nursing home pressure ulcer patients experience include:
+Other common causes for developing pressure ulcers include:

 - Skin breakdown from urinary and fecal incontinence.

 - Radiation burns from repeated exposure to radiation.

 - Frostbite from a lack of circulation.